 The mage weaves a complicated string of magic around a target, blocking divining spells from working correctly.
-Any Perceptive spell that is used against the target of this spell is completely inefspell that is used against the target of this spell is completely ineffective.
+Any Perceptive spell that is used against the target of this spell is completely ineffective.
 The target is visible to the naked eye and ear, of course, but any perception magic acts as if the target is not there at all.